tig228/iot-environment-monitor/README.md

 The graphs update automatically every 20 seconds with real-time data.

-##  Setup Instructions
-1. Connect the sensors as shown in the wiring diagram.
-2. Upload the Arduino sketch using the Arduino IDE.
-3. Replace the placeholders in the code with your Wi-Fi and ThingSpeak credentials.
-4. Open the Serial Monitor to verify data is being sent.
-5. View your data on ThingSpeak.

 ##  Live Dashboard
 [View Real-Time Environmental Data on ThingSpeak] https://thingspeak.mathworks.com/channels/3008831